1984–85 Georgetown Hoyas men's basketball team: Season recap

 Ewing, who sportswriters and opposing fans had often accused of lacking the intellect to perform academically at Georgetown, graduated on time in May 1985.
 Generally considered the greatest player in Georgetown men's basketball history, he finished his four-year collegiate career with many school records, including highest career field goal percentage (.620), all-time leading rebounder (1,316), all-time leading shot blocker (493), second leading scorer (2,184), fifth in steals (167), and most games played in a career (143).
 During his four years with the team, the Hoyas had won one Big East regular season championship, won three Big East tournament titles, played in four NCAA tournaments, made three Final Four appearances, played in three national championship games, and won one national championship.
 During the nine years of John Thompson, Jr.'s tenure as head coach before Ewing's arrival, the Hoyas had won two NCAA tournament games; during Ewing's four years, they won 15.
-Georgetown had an overall record of 121-23 during the Ewing years, winning fewer than 30 games in a season only once and never winning fewer than 22.
-After a long career as a player and coach in the National Basketball Association, he would return to Georgetown as head coach in 2017.
+Georgetown had an overall record of 121–23 during the Ewing years, winning fewer than 30 games in a season only once and never winning fewer than 22.
+After a long career as a player and coach in the National Basketball Association, he would return to Georgetown as head coach from 2017 to 2023.

-The 1984-85 season saw Georgetown's last Final Four appearance until the 2006-07 season.
+The 1984–85 season saw Georgetown's last Final Four appearance until the 2006–07 season.
 The Hoyas have not returned to the national championship game.

 Roster

-Senior center Patrick Ewing later returned to Georgetown as head coach in 2017.
+Senior center Patrick Ewing returned to Georgetown as head coach from 2017 to 2023.